 She then moved to Newbury Veterinary Clinic in Newbury, VT, and loved walking dogs and providing care to her patients.
 A year and a half later her husband got a job for a wind turbine company in Lempster, NH and now has found a home working at Sugar River Animal Hospital.

-She currently has 2 Boston Terriers, a Great Dane, a cat, 6 chickens, and a Nile Monitor.
+She currently resides with her family in Charlestown NH as well as her animal companions; Piper (Boston Terrier), Ivan (Great Dane), October (cat) and her many chickens.
 She loves all creatures and being outdoors.
 She enjoys helping out as much as possible whether it be human or animal.
 She is a generally sunshiny person to be around and you will often find her with a smile.

 In her spare time, she can be found roaming the foothills with an assortment of collies, showing her dogs in most AKC sports and driving the mom taxi to and from every soccer, baseball or dance event this side of Concord.
 She is supported in all her endeavors by her husband, two children, two cats, all the Gateside collies and a small flock of chickens.

 Kelsey became part of the SRAH team after completing her BA in Biology at Colby-Sawyer College in May of 2017 and after completing her internship with the animal hospital.
 Although new to the field, Kelsey is quick and excited to learn how to help owners as well as their faithful companions.
 Kelsey has lived in New Hampshire her whole life, enjoying playing soccer and riding horses.
 When she was young she enjoyed being a part of her horse 4-H group, and spending as much time riding horses and being with her dogs as possible.